 - Are you in immediate danger?
 If you are in immediate danger or are seriously injured, you can call 999 (or 112 from a mobile).
 Police 999 Silent Solution: If you cannot say ‘police’ or ‘ambulance’ respond by coughing or tapping the handset if you can.
 If prompted, press 55 on your phone.

 - Find a safe space.
 If an incident has just happened, try and find somewhere you feel safe.
 If you are on campus, you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
 The SafeZone app enables users to call for help and assistance, giving students and employees fast access to Security whenever and wherever you are on campus.
-You can download the SafeZone app by clicking here.
+You can download the SafeZone app by searching 'SafeZone' in the Apple app store or in the Google Play store.

 Talk: